ghchinoy/cectl/README.md

 # Config file

 `cectl` expects a valid configuration file in [TOML](https://github.com/toml-lang/toml) format.
 The configuration file's default location is in `$HOME/.config/ce/cectl.toml`.

+You can use `profiles init` to create a blank cectl.toml file in the default location and then `profiles add --login` to add a profile to the configuration with a Cloud Elements login.

 Example config file: